srkhan15/Hotel-checkin/README.md

 # Hotel-checkin
-Check in and Check out of a hotel
+Check in and Check out of a hotel application using a GUI.